Connect with us

-Have you ever wondered why a particular scent can bring back a flood of memories or affect your mood?
-It’s because of the powerful connection between our sense of smell and the brain.
-Aromatherapy is a practice that utilizes the properties of essential oils to improve physical and emotional well-being.
+Have you ever wondered why a particular scent can bring back a flood of memories or change your mood?
+This is because of the powerful connection between our sense of smell and the brain.
+Aromatherapy utilizes essential oils to improve both physical and mental well-being.

 In this article, I will explore how aromatherapy affects the brain, specifically which part of the brain is involved in the process.
 Essential oils have been used for centuries for their therapeutic properties.
 They are extracted from plants and contain natural chemical compounds that can have various effects on the body and mind.